 /mir is the scary flag that deletes files from the destination if they are not on the source. /e preserves the directory structure and copies empty folders /z ensures that the copy can be restarted in case of an interruption. /W:1 ensures that the copy doesn’t pause for too long when it encounters a nasty hidden windows file /R:2 makes sure that it only attempts the nasty files twice. /XF excludes the following file, in this case the backblaze log file (Backblaze explodes if you clone the .bzvol file). /log:C:\William\Desktop\robolog.txt will export the terminal status updates to a text file on your desktop instead of printing them Note: MIR can’t tell if a file was renamed, sometimes it will just re-copy the entire directory.

-Watch which directory you list as the source and the destination, if you mess this up then terrible things will happen
+Watch which directory you list as the source and the destination, if you mess this up then problems will occur

 Note: if you run a copy and there are files in the source which were moved to the Recycle Bin, for some reason these files will get copied over as well.
 Empty the Recycling Bin before initiating a transfer in order to prevent this from happening.